basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 ```

 NB: you can also edit the /etc/config/firewall and network files directly, in stead of via Luci.
-But bear in mind to always restart the network and firewall (via `/etc/init.d/network restart` or `/etc/init.d/firewall restart`, or reboot openWRT router.
+But bear in mind to always restart the network and firewall (via `/etc/init.d/network restart` or `/etc/init.d/firewall restart`, or reboot OpenWRT router.